costoffreedom/costoffreedom-book/book/affordances/nomadic-family.md

-death as a constituent of human relation and organisation while it looks beyond the unitary vision of the self, to molecular transformations as a way to synchronize to the world in a deeply transformative process (Braidotti 2011).
+death as a constituent of human relation and organisation while it looks beyond the unitary vision of the self, to molecular transformations as a way to synchronize to the world in a deeply transformative process (Braidotti 2011).</p>

-In response to this statement, several issues need to be addressed that would further ground the development of our community processes, based on a long history and knowledge of existing knowledge.
-Some affordances might lead to explore different relational setups that would help to transpose the question of costs.
+<p>In response to this statement, several issues need to be addressed
+that would further ground the development of our community processes, based on a long history and knowledge of existing knowledge.
+Some affordances might lead to explore different relational setups that would help to transpose the question of costs.</p>

-__TRANSMISSION__: While power relations build over cycles of crisis, they seem to destroy reference points and instrumentalize history to the service of immediate power relations.
+<p><strong>TRANSMISSION</strong>: While power relations build over cycles of crisis,
+they seem to destroy reference points and instrumentalize history to the service of immediate power relations.
 Indeed, it is clear that technological breakthroughs importantly transform relational